• Art magazine

 • 2021: Jean Dubuffet.
 Brutal Beauty – Barbican Gallery, London

-Development and growth of Art brood
+Development and growth of the species brood

-• 1949: Exhibition of the collection of Art Brut works (200 works by 63 artists) in the Renè Drouin gallery
+• 1949Exhibition of the collection of Art Brut works (200 works by 63 artists) at the René Drouin Gallery

-• 1959: Dubuffet was again packed by his passion for collecting and extensively expanded the kind of brood collection.
+• 1959Dubuffet was once again gripped by his passion for collecting and significantly expanded the Art Brut collection.

-• 1962: Return of the Collection del 'Art Brut to Paris.
-Unfortunately, only selected visitors were allowed here because this domicile was reserved for research purposes and the public had no access.
+• 1962The Collection del' Art Brut returned to Paris.
+Unfortunately, only selected visitors were permitted, as this location was reserved for research purposes and therefore not open to the public.

-• 1971: Appearance of the Catalogue de l 'Art brood.
-4104 works by 133 artists were listed here.
+• 1971: Publication of the Catalogue de l'Art Brut.
+It listed 4104 works by 133 artists.

-• 1975: Dubuffet gave his collection of the city of Lausanne (15,000 objects).
+• 1975Dubuffet donated his collection to the city of Lausanne (15,000 objects).

-• 1976: Exhibition of the Collection del 'Art Brut in Lausanne in a public museum.
+• 1976: Exhibition of the Collection del' Art Brut in Lausanne in a public museum.

 Autobiography and death of the artist Jean Dubuffet

-Jardin D'EMAIL, Kröller-Müller Museum, Otterlo
+Jardin d'Email, Kröller-Müller Museum, Otterlo

-Jardin D'EMAIL, Kröller-Müller Museum, Otterlo
+Jardin d'Email, Kröller-Müller Museum, Otterlo

 Jean Dubuffet, CC BY-SA 3.0, via Wikimedia Commons

-He did not follow the western ideas of morality and aesthetics in the artistic field and had the opinion that art does not require any academic education.
-The pictures of the main representative of Art Brut were partly criticized as barbaric.
-Dubuffet's Art Brut Collection is now managed in Lausanne in the Collection de l 'Art Brut .
+In the artistic field, he did not adhere to Western notions of morality and aesthetics and believed that art could exist without academic training .
+The paintings of this leading figure of Art Brut were sometimes criticized as barbaric.
+Dubuffet's Art Brut collection is now housed in Lausanne at the Collection de l'Art Brut .

-Jean Dubuffets Top 10 tips for artists
+Jean Dubuffet's Top 10 Tips for Artists

 This video is integrated in the extended Privacy mode of YouTube, which blocks the setting of YouTube cookies until a active click on playback is made.
 By clicking on the reproduction button, you grant your consent in the fact that YouTube sets cookies on the end device you use, which can also serve an analysis of usage behavior for market research and marketing purposes.
 You can find more information about the cookie use by YouTube in the Google cookie policy at https://policies.google.com/technologies/types?hl=de.

-Directed: Daniel D. Moses
+Directed by Daniel D. Moses

 Important links and sources:

-• Jean Dubuffet at artfacts.net
+• Jean Dubuffet at Artfacts.Net

 • Fondation Dubuffet, Paris

-• Works and exhibitions in the Moma
+• Works and exhibitions at MoMA

 Owner and Managing Director of Kunstplaza.
 Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.